 In addition to their general fiduciary duties, trustees are strictly prohibited from engaging in “self-dealing” or transactions that may benefit them personally.

 Self-dealing occurs when a trustee uses their position for personal gain, directly or indirectly, at the expense of the trust and its beneficiaries.
-Examples may include purchasing trust-owned property for personal use, borrowing from trust funds or arranging personal investments through the trust.
+Examples may include purchasing trust-owned property for personal use at below fair market value, borrowing from trust funds or arranging personal investments through the trust.

 Trustees found guilty of self-dealing may face civil or criminal penalties and could be required to reimburse the trust for any losses incurred due to their actions.
 The court may also remove the trustee and appoint a successor to ensure the trust’s proper administration.